mxvlk/FogOff/README.md

 Use the widget to start and stop the gps tracking on your home screen:

 [<img src="./documentation/widget.jpg" width="600"/>](./documentation/widget.jpg)

+## GPX Import

+Import your already tracked walks from any GPX file on the settings page

 ## How to use